rilmar/RaymarcherCompute/ReadMe.md

 # Graphics Term Project

-## 3D Mandelbulb Visualizer
+## 3D Mandelbulb Visualizer and Raymarching Demo

 Using ray marching, a volume rendering technique similar to raytracing, draw a 3D fractal onto the screen.
 The program will be able to orbit the volume with a camera and change the color and power (complexity levels) of the fractal.
 The fractal drawn will be a mandelbulb and it will be drawn by taking advantage of modern graphics hardware.
+The program will also act as a learning opportunity for shaders in general and will have interactive demos to better understand how they work.
 Finally, the program will utilize Unity3D, a popular game engine, to handle the compilation of compute shaders to different platforms and provide some low-level matrix transformations of the camera.
 Instructions on using the project files will be provided.

 ### Installation Instructions: